 - – When adding the water, use the rose attachment on the hose to create a sprinkle rather than a pour.

-If you decide to top up your pond with the hosepipe, it is better to do this little and often.
-This is to minimise the amount of chlorine entering the water.
-Rather than replenishing all the water in one go, try adding a small amount every day.
-When adding the water, use the rose attachment on the hose to create a sprinkle rather than a poor.
-Doing it this way, some of the chlorine will be burnt off before entering the water.
-If you do have to fill up the pond in one go, be sure to use Chlorine Klear to remove all of the chlorine from tap water and add a dose of Pond Klear after topping up, this will help to replenish bacterial levels.
+Doing it this way ensures some of the chlorine will be burnt off before entering the water.
+However, if you must replace the pond water in one go, it’s essential to use Chlorine Klear to remove all of the chlorine from tap water.
+Then, add a dose of Pond Klear after topping up, this will help to replenish bacterial levels.

 There are various factors around the edge of a pond that may cause it to lose water.
 Other than evaporation, low edges are one of the most common causes of water loss in ponds.
 This is when water escapes from the edge of a pond, typically at its lowest point.
 It’s also a sign that a pond’s edges are not level, explaining why water is being lost.

 Similar to ‘low edges’ you must ensure pond liners are in a good position to contain water.
 For example, if a pond liner detaches from the edge, it may cause the water to escape.
 A simple fix for this is to simply pull and readjust the pond liner to lift the edge.
 Then secure its position using rocks or heavy ornaments.

 Finally, consider what surrounds the edge of your pond.
 If your pond is surrounded by rocks (or other porous materials; such as wood) touching the water, they may absorb some water from the pond.
 If you have rocks which are partially submerged in the pond water, they are likely to increase water loss.
 This is because the thinner water will evaporate faster.